Loki-Astari/loki-astari.github.io/source/_posts/2013-12-02-so-you-want-to-learn-c-plus-plus-part-5.markdown

     }
 ```

 The standard comparison operators that you find in most languages can be used.
 These operators are defined for all the built-in types.
 On user defined types in the standard library they are defined in ways that makes their usage obvious.
-When you define these for your user defined types you should also make sure that they behave in the logical manner described below (the language does not enforce this, **BUT** if you don't follow this suggestion your types will scare people and they will not be used (so follow the expected behavior)).
+When you define these for your user defined types you should also make sure that they behave in the logical manner described below; the language does not enforce this, **BUT** if you don't follow this suggestion your types will scare people and they will not be used, so follow the expected behavior.

 ``` cpp Standard Comparison Operators
 /*